• Green forest with woman walking with a backpack.

 The Couserans is a distinct region within western Ariège, entirely covered by the Parc Naturel Régional des Pyrénées Ariégeoises and often associated with the wider Pyrenees National Park, dominated by Mont Valier, known locally as the “Lord of Couserans.”

 This landscape of valleys, forests, mountain passes, caves, and rivers formed part of a network of escape routes during the Second World War.
-Along the Chemin de la Liberté, Allied airmen, Jews, and others fleeing persecution were guided across dangerous terrain into Spain.
+Along the Chemin de la Liberté, also known as the Freedom Trail, Allied airmen, Jews, and others fleeing persecution were guided across dangerous terrain into Spain.
 Many of those who risked everything to help them were women, farmers, shopkeepers, mothers, whose resistance took the form of mountain guiding, hospitality, silence, and moral resolve.

 We do not attempt to recreate those crossings.
 Instead, we walk portions of this historic route in a way that allows the landscape to speak.
 Standing beneath Mont Valier or walking through the mysterious Sourroque forest, the scale of the terrain makes history tangible.